robinbraemer/draft-minecraft-k8s/README.md

 [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) (replica=1)
 for each new Server.

-*Note: A Server is a concept and not an actual Custom Resource, it only exists in form of the `minekube-resource=server` label on each Server Pod.*
+*Note: A Server is a concept and exists in form of the `minekube-resource=server` label on each Server Pod.*

 ##Simplicity is Complicated End
 I thought about plenty solutions and they got pretty complex and hard to implement as I was writing different concepts.
 I think this is the best resolution between simplicity, flexibility and extendability.

 P.S.
-Rob Pike is right with saying [Simplicity is Complicated](https://www.youtube.com/watch?v=rFejpH_tAHM) :D
+Rob Pike is right by saying [Simplicity is Complicated](https://www.youtube.com/watch?v=rFejpH_tAHM) :D